-The complete documentation the ETM[®] System consists of a set of user guides in PDF format, Knowledge Base articles, and supplementary documentation available from the SecureLogix Website .
-A set of electronic user guides in PDF format are available from the SecureLogix directory on the Start menu (Windows systems), the Documentation folder in the ETM System installation directory (all systems), and the root of the ETM Software installation media.

-ETM[®] System User Guides

-The following set of guides is provided for the ETM® System:

-ETM® System User Guide-Explains ETM System Concepts and provides task-oriented instructions for using the ETM System, including a Quick Start.

-ETM® System Installation Guides-Provide task-oriented installation and configuration instructions and explanations for technicians performing system setup.
-This set of guides includes a primary system installation guide and separate guides for the Unified Trunk Application (UTA) and SIP Proxy application installation, and for database preparation.

-Voice Firewall User Guide-Provides an overview of the Voice Firewall, examples of and instructions for creating and managing Firewall Policies, and instructions for viewing results of Policy monitoring and enforcement.

-Voice IPS User Guide-Provides an overview of the Voice IPS (Intrusion Prevention System), examples of and instructions for creating and managing IPS Policies, and instructions for viewing results of Policy monitoring and enforcement.

-ETM® Call Recorder User Guide-Provides an overview of the Call Recorder system, instructions for installing, configuring and using the system, examples of and instructions for creating and managing Call Recorder Policies, and instructions for accessing and managing the recordings.

-Usage Manager User Guide-Provides task-oriented instructions and tutorials for producing reports of telecommunications accounting and Policy enforcement.
+The complete documentation the ETM [®] System consists of a set of user guides in PDF format and in-depth, context-sensitive online Help, Knowledge Base articles, and supplementary documentation available from the SecureLogix Website .
+A set of electronic user guides in PDF format are available from the SecureLogix directory on the Start menu (Windows systems), the Documentation folder in the ETM System installation directory (all systems), and the root of the ETM Software installation CD.
+ETM [®] System User Guides The following set of guides is provided for the ETM [®] System: ETM [®] System User Guide-Explains ETM System Concepts and provides task-oriented instructions for using the ETM System, including a Quick Start.
+ETM [®] System Installation Guides-Provide task-oriented installation and configuration instructions and explanations for technicians performing system setup.
+This set of guides includes a primary system installation guide and separate guides for the Unified Trunk Application (UTA), SRE-V, and inline SIP application installation, and for database preparation.
+Voice Firewall User Guide -Provides an overview of the Voice Firewall, examples of and instructions for creating and managing Firewall Policies, and instructions for viewing results of Policy monitoring and enforcement.
+Voice IPS User Guide -Provides an overview of the Voice IPS (Intrusion Prevention System), examples of and instructions for creating and managing IPS Policies, and instructions for viewing results of Policy monitoring and enforcement.
+ETM [®] Call Recorder User Guide -Provides an overview of the Call Recorder system, instructions for installing, configuring and using the system, examples of and instructions for creating and managing Call Recorder Policies, and instructions for accessing and managing the recordings.
+ETM® System Caller ID Authentication (CIDA) User Guide-Describes installation and use of the ETM System CIDA feature.
+Usage Manager User Guide -Provides task-oriented instructions and tutorials for producing reports of telecommunications accounting and Policy enforcement.
 Includes an appendix describing each of the predefined Reports.

-ETM[®] System Administration and Maintenance Guide-Provides task-oriented instructions for using the ETM System to monitor telco status and manage ETM System Appliances.

-ETM[®] System Technical Reference-Provides technical information and explanations for system administrators.

-ETM[®] Database Schema-Outlines the schema of the SecureLogix database, to facilitate use of third-party reporting tools.

-ETM® Safety and Regulatory Compliance Information-Provides statements regarding safety warnings and cautions; includes statements required for compliance with applicable regulatory and certification authorities.
-(Provided as a package insert with new TDM Appliance hardware.)

-Additional Documentation on the Web

-SecureLogix Corporation provides corrections and additional documentation for its products via the SecureLogix Knowledge Base online at the following web address:

-https://support.securelogix.com

-Tell Us What You Think

-We welcome your suggestions or comments on the user guides and the online Help provided with your ETM® System.
-Please send your documentation feedback to the following email address:

-docs@securelogix.com

-Conventions Used in This Guide

-The following conventions are used in this guide:

-• Functions that require two or more mouse clicks to open a dialog box or make a selection are written using the pipe symbol.
-For example:

-Click View | Implied Rules.

-• Names of keys on the keyboard are uppercase.
-For example:

-Highlight the field and press DELETE.

-• If two or more keys must be pressed at the same time, the PLUS SIGN (+) is used as follows:

-Press CTRL+ALT+DELETE.

-• Bold text indicates GUI labels, menu items and options, literal file names, and paths.
-For example:

-Click Edit, and then click Preferences.

-C:\Program Files\SecureLogix\ETM\TWLicense.txt

-• Keyboard input is indicated by monospaced font.
+SecureLogix [®] Syslog Alert Tool User Guide-Provides instructions for installing and using the Syslog Alert Tool.
+ETM[®] System Administration and Maintenance Guide -Provides task- oriented instructions for using the ETM System to monitor telco status and manage ETM System Appliances.
+ETM [®] System Technical Reference-Provides technical information and explanations for system administrators.
+ETM [®] Database Schema -Outlines the schema of the SecureLogix database, to facilitate use of third-party reporting tools.
+ETM [®] Safety and Regulatory Compliance Information-Provides statements regarding safety warnings and cautions; includes statements required for compliance with applicable regulatory and certification authorities.
+(Provided as a package insert with new Appliance hardware.)
+Additional Documentation on the Web SecureLogix Corporation provides corrections and additional documentation for its products via the SecureLogix Knowledge Base online at the following web address: http://support.securelogix.com Tell Us What You Think We welcome your suggestions or comments on the user guides and the online Help provided with your ETM [®] System.
+Please send your documentation feedback to the following email address: docs@securelogix.com Conventions The following conventions are used in this guide: Used in This .
+Guide Functions that require two or more mouse clicks to open a dialog box or make a selection are written using the pipe symbol.
+For example: Click View Implied Rules. • Names of keys on the keyboard are uppercase.
+For example: Highlight the field and press DELETE. • If two or more keys must be pressed at the same time, the PLUS SIGN (+) is used as follows: Press CTRL+ALT+DELETE. • Bold text indicates GUI labels, menu items and options, literal file names, and paths.
+For example: Click Edit , and then click Preferences .
+C:\Program Files\SecureLogix\ETM\TWLicense.txt • Keyboard input is indicated by monospaced font.
 For example: